KauzClay/docs-tap/services-toolkit/tutorials/abstracting-service-implementation.hbs.md

 ## <a id="scenario"></a> Scenario

-The tutorial is centered around the following hypothetical, but somewhat realistic, real-world scenario.
+This tutorial is centered around the following scenario.

 You work at BigCorp as a service operator.
 BigCorp uses three separate Tanzu Application Platform clusters: `iterate`, `run-test`, and `run-production`.
 Application workloads begin on the `iterate` cluster, before being promoted to the `run-test` cluster, and then finally to the `run-production` cluster.
-The application development team have asked you for a PostgreSQL service they can use with their workloads, which must be available on all three clusters.
+The application development team have asked you for a PostgreSQL service to use with their workloads that is available on all three clusters.

-The service level objectives (SLOs) for each cluster are different, and you want to tailor the implementation of the PostgreSQL service to each of the clusters accordingly:
+The service level objectives (SLOs) for each cluster are different.
+You want to tailor the implementation of the PostgreSQL service to each of the clusters accordingly:

 - The `iterate` cluster has low level SLOs, so you want to offer an unmanaged PostgreSQL service backed by a Helm chart.
 - The `run-test` cluster has more robust requirements, so want to offer a PostgreSQL service backed by VMware SQL with Postgres for Kubernetes.
-- The `run-production` cluster is critically important, so you want to use a fully managed, cloud-based PostgreSQL implementation there.
+- The `run-production` cluster is critically important, so you want to use a fully managed and cloud-based PostgreSQL implementation.

 You want to ensure that the differing implementations are completely opaque to development teams.
-They do not need to know about the inner workings of the services, and must be able to keep their workloads and class claims the same as they are promoted across clusters.
+They do not need to know about the inner workings of the services and must be able to keep their workloads and class claims the same as they are promoted across clusters.
-You have heard great things about Tanzu Application Platform's claims and classes abstractions and want to make use of them to help you complete your task.
+You want to use the claims and classes abstractions in Tanzu Application Platform to complete your task.

 ## <a id="concepts"></a> Concepts